-The items consisting of rice, flour, sugar, cooking oil, mosquitos nets, blankets and tarpaulins were delivered to the displaced flood and drought victim in Marka South West State of Somalia.
+The items consisting of rice, flour, sugar, cooking oil, mosquitos nets, blankets and tarpaulins were delivered to the displaced flood and drought victims in Marka owe Shabelle region of South West State of Somalia.

 International Relief Foundation is one of the few INGOs that has been able to access the most hard-to-reach areas on the outskirts of flooded Marka town.

 In South West State, an estimated 174,000 people have been affected by localised flash flooding in most towns.
 The worst affected places are those hosting IDPs in low-lying areas.
 Meanwhile, riverine flooding in Lower Shabelle has also displaced nearly 6,914 people from Brava to Marka to seek humanitarian assistance.

 These vulnerable communities are mainly of marginalised and minority clans in the area, which are the worst affected and have not rightfully received the needed attention.